Pin-Bot: Audio

 Originally Python Anghelo wanted Vangelis to create the soundtrack, but this would have exceeded budget constraints.
 Bill Parod started composing sound for the machine, with the first track completed used for entering a players high score.
 Chris Granner then early in his career created most of the remaining audio including the main theme.
 He was later called “The Mozart of pinball” by Python.
 Granner created what he called a "spacey melody" using chord progression composed on a DEC VAX 11/750 to compile song files.
 He first played this main theme for Eugene Jarvis, who after returning to listen to it several times in the following 24 hours declared "it's starting to grow on me".
 After other key people at Williams heard it, the final version was completed with only minor revisions.

 Barry Oursler used his own voice with a voice coder to create the callouts.
 The sound system uses both the slightly older Williams system 11 sound algorithms, and the Yamaha YM2151.
+The bonus count uses the music and sound effects systems to make an out of sync arrpegio "gesture".